 The deadline for the BroncosAbroad application for Academic Year of 2017-2018 is January 15th, 2017.
 We will then evaluate all applications and invite students to a Selection Committee Interview sometime in early February.
 After the interviews, advisors will decide on Exchange placements and will assist students with host university applications.

 See the Japanese Programs Quick Comparison sheet for more information about Study abroad programs in Japan: Japanese Programs_2016-2017 quick comparison.pdf

 Back to Top

 Minimum 3.0 GPA

-Completion of JPNS 2010 for IJL (Intensive Japanese Language) program
+Completion of JPNS 2010 for the Intensive Japanese Language Track (IJL)

 WMU credit will be awarded for all courses completed on this program with prior approval of the student's academic advisor, academic advisors in departments outside of the student's major department (if the student plans to take classes outside of his/her major), and the Haenicke Institute Study Abroad office.
 This approval is obtained by completing the Course Pre-approval Form with their academic advisor(s), available from the WMU online application.
 Students are urged to work closely with academic advisors and study abroad staff to plan a course of study allowing for steady progress toward their degree.

 The program fee includes: tuition, fees, international emergency and health insurance, and orientation.